kmlawson/rethinking-the-world-in-east-asia-mo3354/09seminars.md

 **G) Taixu**

 * Ritzinger, Justin. *Anarchy in the Pure Land: Reinventing the Cult of Maitreya in Modern Chinese Buddhism*.
 Oxford University Press, 2017.
 Introduction, Part I (Ch 1-2) Taixu's Buddhist Radicalism [Ebook](https://library.st-andrews.ac.uk/record=b2506159~S5)

+**H) Korean Visions of Russia**

+* Vladimir Tikhonov, *Modern Korea and Its Others: Perceptions of the Neighbouring Countries and Korean Modernity*, Routledge Advances in Korean Studies 33 (Routledge, 2018).
+Ch 1 Russia as a Threat and a Hope, Ch 2 The Joys of Utopia, the Sorrows of Exile

+**I) Korean Anarchism**

+* Ui-byong Chang, ‘Shin Chae-Ho’s Nationalism and Anarchism’, *Korea Journal*, November 1986.
+* Dongyoun Hwang, *Anarchism in Korea: Independence, Transnationalism, and the Question of National Development, 1919-1984* (SUNY Press, 2016).
+Introduction + Ch 2 Wind of Anarchism in Japan

 ### General Further Reading